 Peanut Butter And Jelly Sandwich With Low Fat Milk

-A peanut butter and jelly sandwich is a classic breakfast idea that’s packed with essential carbs, protein, and fats.
+Peanut butter and jelly sandwich is a classic breakfast idea that’s packed with essential carbs, protein, and fats.
 Adding low-fat milk adds more protein to the dish, plus you can add fruits for refined, easy-to-digest starch.

 Both approaches have their advantages and disadvantages because eating before assures you of energy while fasted exercise helps with muscle building.
 All you need is to determine your personal preference and go along with that.